hadronized/hop.nvim/README.md

 This section will guide you through the list of steps you must take to be able to get started with **Hop**.

-This plugin was written against Neovim 0.5, which is currently a nightly version.
+This plugin was written against Neovim 0.9.
 This plugin will not work:

-- With a version of Neovim before 0.5.
+- With a version of Neovim before 0.9.
 - On Vim. **No support for Vim is planned.**

 ## Installation